Childhood Acute Myeloid Leukemia Treatment (Patient)

 Cancers that are acute usually get worse quickly if they are not treated.
 Cancers that are chronic usually get worse slowly.
 Acute myeloid leukemia (AML) is also called acute myelogenous leukemia, acute myeloblastic leukemia, acute granulocytic leukemia, or acute nonlymphocytic leukemia.

-In AML, the myeloid stem cells usually develop into a type of immature white blood cell called myeloblasts (or myeloid blasts).
+In AML, the myeloid stem cells usually become a type of immature white blood cell called myeloblasts (or myeloid blasts).
 The myeloblasts, or leukemia cells, in AML are abnormal and do not become healthy white blood cells.
 The leukemia cells can build up in the blood and bone marrow so there is less room for healthy white blood cells, red blood cells, and platelets.
 When this happens, infection, anemia, or easy bleeding may occur.
 The leukemia cells can spread outside the blood to other parts of the body, including the central nervous system (brain and spinal cord), skin, and gums.
 Sometimes leukemia cells form a solid tumor called a granulocytic sarcoma or chloroma.

 There are subtypes of AML based on the type of blood cell that is affected.
 The treatment of AML is different when it is a subtype called acute promyelocytic leukemia (APL) or when the child has Down syndrome.